decile-team/distil/README.md

 To learn more on different active learning algorithms, check out the [Active Learning Strategies Survey Blog](https://decile-research.medium.com/active-learning-strategies-distil-62ee9fc166f9)

-## Where can DISTIL be used?
-DISTIL is a toolkit which provides support for various active learning algorithms.
-Presently, it only works in the supervised learning setting for classification.
-We will be adding extensions to active semi-supervised learning and active learning for object detection.
-It can be used in scenarios where you want to reduce labeling cost and time by labeling only the few most informative points for your ML model.

 ## Documentation
 Learn more about DISTIL by reading our [documentation](https://decile-team-distil.readthedocs.io/en/latest/).

-## Demo Notebooks
-We provide a few example notebooks using DISTIL in the notebooks folder.
-For ease of execution, these notebooks are written for use in Google Colab.
-Simply upload the selected notebook to Google Colab and connect to a hosted runtime to execute the notebook.

 ## Mailing List
 To receive updates about DISTIL and to be a part of the community, join the Decile_DISTIL_Dev group.